 If it has any exclusions that mean you could be rejected if you claim

 What else you need the policy to cover

 Make sure the cost of your bike is covered

 Work out how much your bike is worth and how much it would cost to replace before you compare policies.

 You need a policy that offers a cover limit high enough to replace your bike if it is stolen.

->

-> Use this comparison to find policies that offer enough cover for your bike.
 For example, if your bike is worth £7,000, make sure the maximum cover is at least this amount.

->

-> Check the policy exclusions
+Check the policy exclusions